 With sensationalist media hyping up every homicide, it’s easy to lose perspective.
 When you look at the top dangerous cities, Lima doesn’t even crack the top 50!

 The most dangerous parts of Peru are Lima, Tumbes, and the Madre de Dios region, where you can find Puerto Maldonado.
-So, if Lima isn’t even among the world’s worst, the rest of the country is in even better shape.
+So, if crime in Lima isn’t even among the world’s worst, the rest of the country is in even better shape.